Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 the text analytics platform).
-Other examples of workspaces include code repositories such as GitHub or GitLab (a slightly different sense of the word repository), survey tools, electronic (lab) notebooks and bespoke code written for particular research programmes - these workspaces are essential research systems but usually are not set up for long term management of data.
+Other examples of workspaces include code repositories such as GitHub or GitLab (a slightly different sense of the word repository), survey tools, electronic (lab) notebooks and bespoke code written for particular research programs - these workspaces are essential research systems but usually are not set up for long-term management of data.

-The cycle in the centre of this diagram shows an idealised research practice where data are collected and described and deposited into a repository frequently.
+The cycle in the centre of this diagram shows an idealised research practice where data are collected, described and deposited into a repository frequently.
 Data are made findable and accessible as soon as possible and can be “re-collected” for use and re-use.